pantajoe/vscode-elixir-credo/README.md

 This extension contributes the following settings:

-* `elixir.credo.onSave`: Whether the extension should lint when a document is saved.
 * `elixir.credo.configurationFile`: location of the configuration file Credo should use.
 Can be an absolute path, a relative path or simply a file.
 * `elixir.credo.credoConfiguration`: name of the configuration Credo should use.
 Uses the default configuration per default (`default`).
 * `elixir.credo.strictMode`: whether to utilize Credo's strict mode when linting.